Pandora's PlayHouse: Reception

 The Scotsman noted the length of the album but also Maitreya's "ear for a pop hook on a handful of tracks which jump out from an otherwise overstuffed pack," and said his "raspy soul pipes remain in good shape."

 Buzz called it "self-indulgent in the extreme" saying the better songs could have worked on a single album.
-MNPR called the understated performance of the acoustic version of "Her Kiss" an album highlight, and praised the funk rock of "MadHouse" but criticized the sometimes sloppy performances and the weakening of the album's concept as it went on - "It seems Maitreya’s albums have often become victims of their own excessiveness."
+MNPR Magazine called the understated performance of "Her Kiss (acoustic)" an album highlight, and praised the funk rock of "MadHouse" but criticized the sometimes sloppy performances and the weakening of the album's concept as it went on - "It seems Maitreya’s albums have often become victims of their own excessiveness."